 This course is open to applicants from specific schools and colleges in the UK only.

-The Gateway course will deepen existing knowledge of core sciences underpinning clinical subjects.
-It places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
+The Gateway course builds on core basic sciences underpinning clinical subjects (chemistry, biochemistry, cell biology, anatomy and physiology).
+It encourages reflection and places emphasis on personal and professional development; strengthens practical, statistics, research and library skills; and considers attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto BDS Dentistry.

 International students may be eligible for the International Foundation Programme for Dentistry.